zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 183] (#msdiv183) {#msdiv183 .ref .msdiv} (15 - 14)

 [APZ 183.1] (#apz183 .1) {#apz183 .1 .ref .apz} "Whoever's Rooms in the World
-Whoever is someone who is difficult to exceed, and how to quickly” Any doctrine that has come to any given note, or Brahman or Doctor or Holy Spirit or Household or
+Whoever is someone who is difficult to exceed, and how to quickly" Any doctrine that has come to any given note, or Brahman or Doctor or Holy Spirit or Household or
-A Prophet or a God or a Man or “Who”Mayo” is a pro There are two parts of rooms as objects and clayshakamas (1-1) 1 (ii) to 3 Should be used at the end of the jaundice.)
+A Prophet or a God or a Man or "Who"Mayo" is a pro There are two parts of rooms as objects and clayshakamas (1-1) 1 (ii) to 3 Should be used at the end of the jaundice.)
 'Manga (alam) is one of the symbols.
-Raga Synthesis, Malicious Synthesis, Motion Synthesis, Dimensional Synthesis, Optical Synthesis, Classical Synthesis Sangue, “in the world” in the world of Hell, in the divine locality, Relics of mass locker are locating, entities are locating.
+Raga Synthesis, Malicious Synthesis, Motion Synthesis, Dimensional Synthesis, Optical Synthesis, Classical Synthesis Sangue, "in the world" in the world of Hell, in the divine locality, Relics of mass locker are locating, entities are locating.

 [APZ 183.2] (#apz183 .2) {#apz183 .2 .ref .apz} "Unable to exceed
-Associations” are the most difficult to get away, difficult to get away, to get away Difficult rooms also crossed the mucus. exceeded.
+Associations" are the most difficult to get away, difficult to get away, to get away Difficult rooms also crossed the mucus. exceeded.
 And then.
 Ready.
-“That's the secret Do not repent” do not repent, is the changed object does not.
+"That's the secret Do not repent" do not repent, is the changed object does not.
 The object does not change in time.
 My eye is changed does not.
 My ear, my nose, my tongue, my ear, my figures, my sounds, My odors, my touches, my caste, my prostitute, my hance, my cheapness,